ste7anste7an/micropython_ulab_lvgl/experimental_v1.20_LVGL_9.0/README.md

 Differences:
 - buttons -> btn
 - image -> img
-- ... and possible other incosistancies
+- ... and possible other inconsistencies